Theonewhomadethings/Theonewhomadethings/README.md

 In terms of Java this has been comepletely self learnt.
 Most Algorithms and Data structure courses and intro to programming courses I saw where taught in Java, so I decided to just pick it up and learn how to manipulate the data structures in this language and see how algorithms are implemented here.
 Then I would translate these implementations to python3.
 The courses I am doing right now are Princeton's Coursera course "Algorithms part 1" and Harvard's online CS50 intro to programming.
 Parallel to this, I am grinding leetcode to get used to writing efficient code and explore competitive programming.

-  Current level (self-analysis):
+  Current Languages
-- Python Intermediate --> Advanced Stage
+- Python
-- C++    Beginner --> Intermediate
+- C++
-- C      Beginner (no plans to progress right now)
+- C
-- Java   Beginner --> Intermediate
+- Java
-- JS     (2023 plan to learn)

 -----------------------------------